 Volvo has teamed up with PodPoint to offer home charging points for its plug-in hybrid models.
-Prices start from £279 for a 3.6kW charger (including the OLEV grant), which will provide a full charge in around three hours.
-There's no point in paying for a faster home charger, as the S90 can only charge at a maximum 3.5kW speed, so even if you plug the car into a faster charging point, it'll still take at least 2.5 hours to charge.
+Prices start from £279 for a 3.7kW charger (including the OLEV grant), which will provide a full charge in just over three hours.
+There's no point in paying for a faster home charger, as the S90 can only charge at a maximum speed of 3.7kW, so even if you plug the car into a faster charging point, it'll still take over three hours to charge.

-As the flagship of the S90 range, the T8 Twin Engine is available only in the most lavish trim levels: R-Design Pro and Inscription Pro.
-Prices aren’t cheap, starting at just over £57,000 for the R-Design Pro and £58,000 for the Inscription Pro – but the low CO2 emissions make it an appealing prospect for company car drivers.
+As the flagship engine of the S90 range, the T8 is available only in the most lavish trim levels: R-Design Plus and Inscription Plus.
+It's not cheap, starting at over £57,000 for the R-Design Plus and over £58,000 for the Inscription Plus – but the low CO2 emissions make it an appealing prospect for company-car drivers.

-Both trim levels feature Volvo’s excellent City Safety package, a 9-inch tablet-style touchscreen infotainment system, Sensus sat-nav, two-zone climate control, an eight-speed transmission and adaptive cruise control.
+Both trim levels feature Volvo’s excellent City Safety package, a nine-inch tablet-style touchscreen infotainment system, Sensus sat nav, dual-zone climate control, an eight-speed automatic transmission and adaptive cruise control.

-The R-Design Pro and Inscription Pro cater for two distinct audiences, with the former offering sports seats, pedals and mats, while the latter features a front seat backrest massage and seats finished in perforated Nappa soft leather, for greater comfort.
+The R-Design Plus and Inscription Plus cater for two distinct audiences, with the former offering sports seats, pedals and mats, while the latter comes with a front seat backrest massage and seats finished in perforated Nappa soft leather, for greater comfort.

-The cosmetic upgrades of the R-Design Pro might look the part, but the more subtle and elegant features of the Inscription Pro tend to suit the S90 T8 Twin Engine’s relaxed and calm demeanour.
-It might be the most powerful S90 in the range, but the car’s weight and size make it more suited for leisurely progress.
+The cosmetic upgrades to the R-Design Plus certainly look the part, but the more subtle and elegant features of the Inscription Plus suit the S90 T8's relaxed and calm demeanour.
+Although it's the most powerful S90 in the range, this car’s weight and size make it more suited for leisurely progress.

-Inside, the S90 T8 presents a masterclass in fit, finish and ambience – nobody does modern interiors quite like Volvo.
-There’s ample space for four adults, with the rear middle seat fine for occasional use.
-And because the S90 was designed from the ground up with the hybrid system in mind, you get the same 500 litres of boot space as you’d find in the petrol and diesel versions.
+Inside, the S90 presents a masterclass in fit, finish and ambience – nobody does modern interiors quite like Volvo.
+There’s space for four adults, with the rear middle seat fine for occasional use.
+And because the S90 was designed from the ground up with the hybrid system in mind, you get the same 500 litres of boot space as the petrol and diesel versions.

-Safety comes as standard in a Volvo, so the five-star Euro NCAP rating was almost a given.
-It performed particularly well in the adult occupant and safety assist categories, scoring 95% and 93% respectively.
+Safety comes as standard in a Volvo, so the five-star Euro NCAP crash-test rating was almost a given.
+The car performed particularly well in the adult occupant and safety assistance categories, scoring 95 and 93% respectively.
 Only the Volvo XC60 scored higher in 2017.

-It might not offer the zero-emission range of a pure electric vehicle, and the fuel economy is not great with the petrol engine running, but the low CO2 emissions, punchy performance, interior quality and practicality make the S90 T8 Twin Engine a compelling prospect in the luxury saloon segment.
+It doesn't offer the zero-emission range of a pure electric vehicle, and fuel economy isn't great with the petrol engine running, but low CO2 emissions, punchy performance, great interior quality and useful practicality make the S90 T8 a compelling prospect in the luxury saloon class.